 Interviewer: Mary Dinh

-A full episode of our interview – “Navigating First Years of PhD” can be found at:
+A full episode of our interview – “Caring for Mental Health of PhD Students: a Voice of an Insider” can be found at:

 Written by Mary Dinh (firstname.lastname@example.org)